- Things to Know

 What do ECG and electrical conduction of a normal heart look like?

 Atrial flutter ECG

-Atrial flutter is a health condition that causes the atria of the heart to have a conduction or electrical problem that result in a re-entry loop in a regular pattern the causes the atria to beat at a rapid rate of about 240-360 beats per minute (bpm).
+Atrial flutter is a health condition that causes the atria of the heart to have conduction or electrical problem that result in a re-entry loop in a regular pattern that causes the atria to beat at a rapid rate of about 240-360 beats per minute (bpm).
 The atrial flutter waves are regular and on an electrocardiogram (ECG, EKG) are seen as P waves in a regular "saw tooth" pattern (small P waves in succession with short or no intervals between each wave).
-Often, the flutter waves are not completely transferred through the AV node to the ventricular heart chambers so occasionally electrical conduction blocks occur and produce a 2:1, 3:1 or 4:1 ventricular contraction rate that is mainly regular.
-The most common atrial flutter occurs when the atria beat at a rate of 300 bpm and ventricular contraction rate is 150 bpm (2:1 conduction).
+Often, the flutter waves are not completely transferred through the AV node to the ventricular heart chambers so occasionally electrical conduction blocks occur and produce a 2:1, 3:1, or 4:1 ventricular contraction rate that is mainly regular.
+The most common atrial flutter occurs when the atria beat at a rate of 300 bpm and the ventricular contraction rate is 150 bpm (2:1 conduction).
 Infrequently, some patients with flutter waves may also have bradycardia because the heart's ventricles are not receiving most of the flutter P waves.
 Flutter waves may come and go spontaneously in some patients.
 Atrial flutter is the second most common tachyarrhythmia.

 ECG sawtooth wave pattern of atrial flutter